 “When diet is right, medicine is of no need; when diet is wrong, medicine is of no use.” -Ayurvedic Proverb

-The root of health is good digestion and good digestion begins with strong AGNI.
+According to Ayurveda, the root of good health and longevity is well-functioning digestion and good digestion begins with strong AGNI.
 Agni means “fire” and it exists in every cell of our body, governing all metabolic activity.
 The central bodily Agni, like the pilot light in your oven, is located in the gut.
+Current research into the science of the microbiome supports this idea: proper digestion underlies everything from mood to immunity to longevity.

 Caring for agni is like building a fire at the beginning of each day.
 You begin with a little kindling.
 For breakfast, we have just enough to satisfy, without overwhelming.
 A warm, light meal is best when it’s cold out.
 As the fire builds in intensity, we can add more wood.
-Eating heavier foods at the mid day meal when your hunger is stronger will ensure better digestion than those same heavy foods in the morning or at night.
+Eating a heartier meal mid-day when your hunger is stronger will ensure better digestion than those same heavy foods in the morning or at night.

 We experience agni as hunger.
 Real hunger is that feeling in the belly that signals we need to eat.
-When we’re on the verge of getting sick we lose our appetite, and when our health is returning, our appetite returns.
-A central way to care for agni, and thereby our overall health, is to eat only when hungry.
+When we’re on the verge of getting sick we lose our appetite, and when our health is restored, our appetite returns.
+A simple way to care for agni, and thereby our overall health, is to eat only when hungry.

 Learn to distinguish real hunger from emotional hunger.

-Like a cake the bakes properly in a pre-heated oven, our food is digested best when we are hungry.
 Real hunger signals we have the digestive juices present in our gut to digest food.
+Like a cake the bakes properly in a pre-heated oven, we digest food best when we are hungry.
 Put an unbaked cake into a cold or luke-warm oven, and you get a gooey mess, not cake.
 Eat when you’re not hungry and you get AMA—undigested food—which is toxic to the body.

 Signs of Ama: